Finite Groebner bases in infinite dimensional polynomial rings and applications: Applications in Algebraic Statistics

 A simplicial complex $\Delta$ has a \emph{reducible decomposition} $(\Delta_1, S, \Delta_2)$ if $\Delta = \Delta_1 \cup \Delta_2$, $\Delta_1 \cap \Delta_2 = 2^{S}$ (where $2^S$ is the power set of $S$), and neither $\Delta_1$ nor $\Delta_2 = 2^S$.
 A simplicial complex with a reducible decomposition is called \emph{reducible}.
 A simplicial complex is \emph{decomposable} if it is either a simplex (of the form $2^K$) or it is reducible and both $\Delta_1$ and $\Delta_2$ are decomposable.
 The following theorem characterizes the generating sets of the toric ideals $I_{A_\Gamma}$ whenever $\Gamma$ is a decomposable simplicial complex.

 \begin{thm}\cite{Dobra2003, Takken2000} If $\Gamma$ is a decomposable simplicial complex, then $I_{A_\Gamma}$ is generated by quadratic binomials.
-As $r_1, \ldots, r_m \to \infty$, there is a finite set of quadratic binomials that generate $I_{A_\Gamma}$ up to the action of $\S_{[r_1]} \times \cdots \times \S_{[r_m]}$.
+As $r_1, \ldots, r_m \to \infty$, there is a finite set of quadratic binomials that generate $I_{A_\Gamma}$ up to the action of $\S_{r_1} \times \cdots \times \S_{r_m}$.
 Furthermore, let $T \subseteq [m]$ and fix the table dimensions $r_s$ where $s \in [m] \setminus T$, and let $r_t = r$ for all $t \in T$.
-Let $\S_{[r]}$ act diagonally on $[r]^{\#T}$.
-Then, the generators of $I_{A_\Gamma}$ stabilize up to the action of $\S_{[r]}$ after $r \geq 2 \#T$. \end{thm}
+Let $\S_{r}$ act diagonally on $[r]^{\#T}$.
+Then, the generators of $I_{A_\Gamma}$ stabilize up to the action of $\S_{r}$ after $r \geq 2 \#T$. \end{thm}

 \begin{proof}[Proof of Theorem \ref{thm:independentset}] By the fundamental theorem of Markov bases, it suffices to show that the corresponding toric ideals $I_{A_\Gamma}$ are finitely generated up to symmetry.
 It also suffices to show the finiteness result when considering the action of a much smaller group contained inside of $\S_{r_1} \times \cdots \times \S_{r_m}$.
-Namely, we will send $r_t \to \infty$ for $t \in T$ simultaneously, and consider the diagonal action of $\S_r$ acting on those indices.
-For each $r \in \P$, let $I_{A_r}$ be the corresponding toric ideal, which belongs to the ring
+Namely, we will send $r_t \to \infty$ for $t \in T$ simultaneously and consider the diagonal action of $\S_r$ acting on the indices $i_{t}$ with $t \in T$.
+This is sufficient because every Markov basis move for a small table embeds as a Markov basis element for a table of larger dimensions, by the padding operation.